 I was raised and educated in Toronto.
-When I was 18, I had the good fortune to travel across Canada by train and work in the bush around Lake Babine in central BC.
-It was hard work but a grand adventure for a kid from Toronto.
+At age 18, I had the good fortune to work outdoors for a mining company in central British Columbia.
+BC.
+It was challenging work but a grand adventure for a kid from Toronto.
 I fell in love with the beauty of British Columbia and decided then that I would eventually move to BC.

-In the face of yet again more dire predictions, I decided to settle in Victoria and resume the practice of law.
+I was a lawyer by profession and retired from practice in 2013.
 In the latter years of practice, I took training in the Conflict Resolution program at the Justice Institute of BC.
-I believe that my experiences at the Haven and the Justice Institute have enriched my life significantly and provided skills that are well suited to the consensus-based decision-making principles of cohousing.
+I believe that my experiences at the Justice Institute enriched my life significantly and provided skills that are well suited to the consensus-based decision-making principles of co housing.

-My decision to move into Cohousing was instinctive.
-I now reside in Harbourside Cohousing while I await completion of the West Wind Harbour Cohousing project.
-I can say from first hand experience that I have met a diverse, warm hearted, motivated, interesting and active group of dedicated individuals who are building a resilient and engaging community.
-From my experience to date at Harbourside and West Wind Harbour, I think that the consensus-based decision model affords members the opportunity to listen and understand differing views which seems to bring people together in surprising ways and effectively resolves many issues of difference.
-That process also builds a community of friends.
+My decision to become a member of Westwind Cohousing was instinctive.
+I have discovered and enjoy a community of diverse, warm hearted, motivated, interesting, and active individuals.
+The consensus-based decision model affords members the opportunity to listen and understand differing views which brings people together in surprising ways and effectively resolves many issues of difference.
+That process helps foster community.

-Sooke offers many community-based activities for all interests and one is always made to feel welcome.
-And of course, there is the incomparable experience of living on the edge of the sea.
+Sooke is a welcoming community that offers many community-based activities for all interests as well as fantastic outdoor activity opportunities all within easy reach.
+And of course, there is the incomparable experience of living on the edge of the sea,

-I enjoy adventure travel, cycling, hiking, spending time with friends, exercise and inflicting my broken French and Spanish on the locals in those countries where those languages are spoken.
+I enjoy adventure travel, cycling, hiking, spending time with friends, exercise and working on the Westwind legal finance and maintenance committees.